America's Longest-Running Journal of Mountaineering & Conservation

 The journal appears twice a year, on June 15 (Summer/Fall) and December 15 (Winter/Spring).

 Christine Woodside, a writer and editor based in the lower Connecticut River Valley, has served as editor-in-chief of Appalachia since 2006.
 She writes about backcountry adventure, environmental change and how people cope with it, and American history.
-Learn more at chriswoodside.com.
+Chris welcomes letters and feedback from readers, and can be reached at email@example.com.
+Learn more about Chris at chriswoodside.com.

 Catherine Buni, Jeff Fair, Robert Manning, Michael Wejchert